-Instructions for using SurveyWiz and FactorWiz are given in Birnbaum (2000b, 2001a) and within their files on the Web, which can be accessed from http://psych.fullerton.edu/ mbirnbaum/programs/.
+Instructions for using SurveyWiz and FactorWiz are given by Birnbaum (2000b, 2001a) and within their files on the Web, which can be accessed from the following:

+http://psych.fullerton.edu/mbirnbaum/programs/

 SurveyWiz3 provides a good way to learn about making a survey for the Web.
 It automatically prepares the HTML for text answers and rows of radio buttons.
 One can add a preset list of demographic items by clicking a single button.
-The program is easy to use and is less likely to lead to errors than commercial programs such as FrontPage.
+The program is easy to use and is less likely to lead to errors than complex commercial programs.
 For example, suppose we want to calculate the correlation between the number of traffic accidents a person has had and the person's rated fear while driving.